Oleksii-Tarasov/crypto_analyzer/README.md

 `C:\>java -Dfile.encoding=UTF-8 -Dconsole.encoding=UTF-8 -jar cryptoanalyzer.jar`

-The executable `cryptoanalyzer.jar` file is located in the `dist` project directory.
+The executable `cryptoanalyzer_1.2.jar` file is located in the `dist` project directory.
 ___
 ###Restrictions
 The program works with .txt format files.
 With texts written in Cyrillic.